AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 ![[Pasted image 20250623142902.png]]

 When describing vectors people generally prefer to describe vectors as characters with a line over them.
 But since I have issues with that using a regular text editor like obsidian I am just going to describe them using a basic character like this for example: v = (X,Y,Z).
+I know this all sounds kind of simple since we've been working ahead of this for a while now with using models and lighting and all that, however, just think of them as a `glm::vec3`  variable in terms of actual application to something like a